dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* Added: Delays some applications so as to reduce load on startup. <applications.ahk>
 * Added: A check to ensure that some required applications are always running.
-See <always.ahk>
+See <applications.ahk>
-* Updated: All Urls etc now open in Firefox.
+* Updated: All Urls and HTML files now open in Firefox.

 * **3.0**